 Full disclaimer here: We loved electric cars when we were kids and had a slot car racetrack in our rumpus room-mainly because we were kids and slot car racetracks were a very big deal.

-However, we have no love for electric cars from the past, present, or future.
+However, we have no love for full-sized electric cars from the past, present, or future.
 The past may be a surprise to some of our readers, but we have no kinship or experience with the pioneer electric cars from the 19th century because we were not around and the electric cars from that age quickly lost a fistfight with the early internal combustion cars from that same period.

 The present is a huge push/fantasy to make the electric car become the number one choice for personal transportation needs-despite the obvious problems with the idea.